-- Our Stakeholder pension plan aims to build up a fund that’ll provide you with a pension income and/or cash sum when you decide to take your benefits.
+Our Stakeholder Pension Plan aims to build up a pension pot that will provide you with a pension income and/or cash sum when you decide to take your benefits.

-- You can invest from as little as £20 gross, although the more you put into your pension, the better chance it has of meeting your retirement needs.
-Take a look at our handy pension calculator to find out more.
+- You can invest from as little as £20 gross, but the more you put into your pension plan, the better the chance it has of supporting your needs in the future.
+Take a look at our handy pensions calculator to find out more.

-- You can stop, start, increase or decrease regular contributions, and pay in lump sums at any time.
+- It's flexible - you can stop, start, increase or decrease your regular contributions, and pay in lump sums at any time.

-- You can manage your plan online through our secure online service, My Accounts, so you can see how your pension investment fund is performing at any time.
+- You can manage your plan online through our secure online service, My Account, so you can see how your pension pot is performing at any time.

 - The money you pay into your plan is put into one or more investment funds of your choice, with the overall aim of growing your pension pot.